rob718/mta-leavenow/README.md

 The script is based on Google’s GTFS Reatime format, it could quite easily be modifeid to work with other transport systems that also utilize the GTFS REaltime format https://developers.google.com/transit/gtfs-realtime/

 # Output
-Output is the console but it's intent is to output to some sort of display.
+Output is the console but its intent is to output to some sort of display.
 I have it running on a Raspberry Pi Zero W with a [Scroll pHAT HD](https://shop.pimoroni.com/products/scroll-phat-hd).
 I've then mounted it on a wall next to the door so I can glance at it just before I leave the apartment.

 ![](scrollphathd.gif)